httpwg/http-extensions/draft-ietf-httpbis-priority.md

 possible.
 However, when serving multiple requests on a single connection, there could be competition between the requests for resources such as connection bandwidth.
-This section describes considerations regarding how servers can schedule the order in which the competing responses will be sent, when such competition exists.
+This section describes considerations regarding how servers can schedule the order in which the competing responses will be sent when such competition exists.

 Server scheduling is a prioritization process based on many inputs, with priority signals being only one form of input.
 Factors such as implementation choices or deployment environment also play a role.
 Any given connection is likely to have many dynamic permutations.
-For these reasons, there is no unilateral perfect scheduler.
-This document provides some basic, non-exhaustive, recommendations for how servers might act on priority parameters.
+For these reasons, it is not possible to describe a universal scheduling algorithm.
+This document provides some basic, non-exhaustive recommendations for how servers might act on priority parameters.
 It does not describe in detail how servers might combine priority signals with other factors.
 Endpoints cannot depend on particular treatment based on priority signals.
 Expressing priority is only a suggestion.

 It is RECOMMENDED that, when possible, servers respect the urgency parameter ({{urgency}}), sending higher urgency responses before lower urgency responses.